 A free credit report, such as from CreditKarma, seems appealing, but they are not accurate in most cases.
 Free credit score sites also give VantageScores, not FICO scores, which are required by most lenders.
 The difference between the scores can be further reviewed here.

-There are lenders, such as Federal Home Loan Centers, who will lend to clients who lack a credit score.
+There are mortgage brokers such as Federal Home Loan Centers, who will lend to clients who lack a credit score.
 Clients without a credit score will need to be able to supply a small down payment upfront, along with possible extra documentation.
 The USDA and VA home loan programs, more often than not, require a credit score to take advantage of the zero down payment benefit.

 If you have completely changed job industries, then it cannot be accepted as consistent employment, in most cases.
 Say you worked for six months as a baggage handler for Southwest Airlines but then got a new job as a customer service rep at Verizon; this would not count as consistent employment because you were working in two separate industries.